Aeroluna/LunaCoopMod/README.md

 Increased Shadow Cleave visual to match its actual radius.
 Increased the impact visual so its easier to see on bigger units.

+- Reduced Dark Archon Maelstrom ability duration from 12 seconds to 8 seconds.
+- Fixed an issue where Dark Archon Maelstrom ability tooltip did not display the correct duration.
+- Increased radius of Maelstrom from 2 to 3.

+Makes this ability more consistent.

 - Changed to Ihan-rii skin set.
 - Added Xel'Naga Ambusher portrait.
 - Added Xel'Naga Enforcer portrait.